Ethereum Review 2025: Investment Guide

 - vs Other L1s: Higher valuation justified by ecosystem size and activity

-- vs Tech Platforms: Similar network effects but decentralized ownership
+- vs Tech Platforms: Similar network effects but decentralised ownership

 - vs Commodities: Digital commodity with programmable properties